Guide to different types of cryptocurrencies

 But don’t worry we have reviewed and created guides into in our eyes the best and most secure exchanges out there.
 Give them a try.

-- OKEx – OKEx is the second biggest exchange for cryptocurrencies when comparing trade volume (24h).
+- OKEx – One of the second biggest exchanges for cryptocurrencies when comparing trade volume (24h).
 OKEx offers fiat-to-crypto and crypto-to-crypto trading on more than 100 digital currencies.
-Like Binance it’s great for buying many cryptocurrencies.
+Get $10 for free when buying cryptos for $100 with this link.

-- Binance – Binance is right now the leading exchange if calculated by volume (via Coinmarketcap).
-Binance offers perhaps the biggest selection of coins and one of our favourite exchanges, so it’s great if you want to have a great variety of coins
+- Binance – Binance is right now the leading exchange is calculated by volume (via Coinmarketcap).
+Binance offers perhaps the biggest selection of coins and one of our favourite exchanges.

 Start with our beginners guide to Bitcoin is, who created Bitcoin, recommended ways to buy Bitcoin, the most secure wallets to store your Bitcoin at

 Other popular guides to help beginners are our review and guide to Bitcoin and cryptocurrency wallets and our best tips on how to protect your cryptos guide that helps you avoid common mistakes, scams and protect your cryptocurrencies.

 Even though you have basic knowledge about cryptocurrencies now, you will still need to research on the individual assets before you start investing in them.
 This is the key to your success in the crypto world.

 - DYOR: Do your own research or DYOR is a common expression used in the cryptocurrency community.
 Because it means that new users should before they jump straight in, start with taking the time to understand what cryptocurrencies are.

 - You need to be in control of your own crypto: You can’t completely trust that an exchange will always protect your cryptocurrencies.
 Therefore you need to make sure that you also are storing your crypto somewhere safe.
 A hardware wallet is a way to to go, find a good wallet for you in our wallet comparisons.